 With iPhones and Snapchat it’s difficult to imagine kids growing up without the excitement of making telephones out of paper cups and string.
 It seems like every childhood friendship consisted of wishing you lived close enough to each other to communicate through your bedroom windows with the latest and greatest in “cup and string telephone technology.”
 It made you feel like you were getting one over on your parents, while it gave you and your friend a sense of adventure and autonomy.
 Secret late-night chats about hypothetical missions or the latest gossip… those were the days!

-Just because we have actual technology that lets us do this much easier, does not mean it’s not still fun though, and making telephones is a great ways to teach kids about sound waves and how a traditional telephone works.
+Just because we have actual technology, like virtual phone numbers, that lets us do this much easier, does not mean it’s not still fun though, and making telephones is a great ways to teach kids about sound waves and how a traditional telephone works.
 Let’s take a look at how to make an effective cup and string telephone.

 Steps to Make a Telephone out of Paper Cups and String